jpfieber/jots-sleep-tracker/README.md

 There are many reasons to track your sleep, this plugin will help you do that with multiple options for capturing your sleep data.
 Your sleep events can either be captured to your daily journals, or to a dedicated 'Sleep Note'.
 Sleep data can be captured either manually via a form you fill out, or automatically by syncing with the Google Fit app, which allows capture of data provided by various sleep related apps and devices.
 The information captured includes the date and time you went to sleep, woke up, and what the duration of your sleep was.

-While primarily designed to capture data into the JOTS framework, this plugin provides customization options to allow its use in almost any system.
+While primarily designed to capture data into the JOTS framework, this plugin provides customization options to allow its use in almost any setup.

 ## Installation

-### From within Obsidian

 1. Open Settings > Community plugins
 2. Click "Turn on community plugins" if you haven't already